ramosrenzo/Recipes-Research/README.md

-# Title
+# Research

-Data Science project for DSC80 at UCSD
+A Data Science project exploring the relationship between a recipe's cooking time and its ratings, for DSC80 at UCSD.

-by Catherine Back, Lorenzo Ramos
+**Authors:** Catherine Back, Lorenzo Ramos

 ---

 ## Introduction

-In this project, we are exploring the Recipes and Ratings datasets.
+In this project, we are exploring the Recipes and Ratings datasets which are both provided to us from food.com.
 By analyzing this dataset, we are hoping to find the answer to the question: Do recipes with higher preparation time have higher ratings? for recipes?
 By finding the answer to this question, we may be able to draw conclusions about why a recipe received a low or high rating just based on the preparation time of the recipe.

 The Recipes dataframe contains 83782 rows, meaning 83782 unique recipes, each given their own unique recipe id.
 The dataframe for ratings and reviews contain 731927 rows, which represent reviews for each (recipe) id.
 We are mainly interested in utilizing the columns: 'minutes' and 'rating'.
 The 'minutes' column is found on the Recipes dataset and it uses an integer value to display the prep time for a recipe (in minutes).
 The 'rating' column is found on the Ratings dataset, and also uses an integer value to display ratings that has been given to a unique 'recipe_id'